open-education-hub/operating-systems/content/chapters/app-interact/lab/content/arena.md

 In summary, your script will start by connecting to the `System Bus`.
 Then you'll use the `get_object` method to obtain a proxy object.
-On this proxy object you can actually do the method call as explained [here](https://dbus.freedesktop.org/doc/dbus-python/tutorial.html#interfaces-and-methods):
+On this proxy object, you can actually do the method call as explained [here](https://dbus.freedesktop.org/doc/dbus-python/tutorial.html#interfaces-and-methods):

 ```text
 To call a method, call the method of the same name on the proxy object, passing in the interface name via the dbus_interface keyword argument